bigfatty/avoxi-test/README.md

 The grpc port is served on 8081.
 I also created an http server which just uses the grpc service as the backend.

 The http call is a POST request with a JSON body that contains the different whitelisted countries by field name.
+The boolean is superfluous.
 I didn't put the time into making it a proper array as I hadn't worked with grpc before and I was running out of time due to issues at my current job.

 ```
 curl http://localhost:8082/v1/46.40.128.15 \